 Some screening tests can find polyps, benign growths and cancer.

-- Flexible sigmoidoscopy is a procedure where doctors use a flexible, lighted tube (sigmoidoscope) to look at the interior walls of the rectum and part of the colon.
+- Flexible sigmoidoscopy – doctors use a flexible, lighted tube (sigmoidoscope) to look at the interior walls of the rectum and part of the colon.

-- Colonoscopy is a common procedure that is performed with a flexible, lighted tube (colonoscope) to look at the interior walls of the rectum and the entire colon.
+- Colonoscopy – performed with a flexible, lighted tube (colonoscope) to look at the interior walls of the rectum and the entire colon.
 Colonoscopies can be used as screening tests or as follow-up diagnostic tools when the results of another screening test are positive.

-- Double-contrast barium enema (also referred to as a lower gastrointestinal or GI series) is a type of X-ray test that highlights the inner part of the colon and rectum.
+- Double-contrast barium enema (also referred to as a lower gastrointestinal or GI series) – an X-ray test that highlights the inner part of the colon and rectum.

-- Computed tomography (CT) colonography, or virtual colonscopy, creates a 3-D view of your colon and rectum.
+- Computed tomography (CT) colonography, or virtual colonoscopy – creates a 3-D view of your colon and rectum.

 Some tests predominantly find cancer.

-- Fecal blood tests, including high-sensitivity fecal occult blood test (FOBT), which checks for hidden blood in three consecutive stool samples and fecal immunochemical test (FIT) which looks for occult blood in feces and is sometimes preferred over FOBT.
+- Fecal blood tests, including high-sensitivity fecal occult blood test (FOBT) – checks for hidden blood in three consecutive stool samples